 The Link Between Low Blood Sugar and Panic Attacks

-Once the patient consumes 15 grams of fast-acting carbohydrates, the “panic attack” magically dissipates within fifteen minutes as the brain receives its necessary fuel.
+The brain is starving for sugar, not serotonin.
+Once the patient consumes 15 grams of fast-acting carbohydrates, the “panic attack” dissipates within fifteen minutes as the brain receives its necessary fuel.
+For a broader understanding of how these psychological effects develop over time, see our guide on Psychological Effects of Diabetes.

 Low Blood Sugar Anxiety in the Morning